6 Best Corners In F1

 Circuit de Monaco

 Monaco is often described as both an anachronism and the jewel in F1′s crown.
-Its iconic Grand Hotel (Loews) Hairpin turn and the La Piscine chicanes — added around the new swimming pool in 1973 — are typically listed among the top corners in Formula One.
+Its iconic Fairmont Hotel (Loews) Hairpin turn and the La Piscine chicanes — added around the new swimming pool in 1973 — are typically listed among the top corners in Formula One.
 At F1A&G, however, we think the gem of Monaco is Mirabeau (so named for the luxury hotel standing behind), the transition between the sweepers in Casino Square and the twisty downhill section leading to Portier and the famous tunnel — a stretch Keke Rosberg once likened to being on a toboggan without any snow to cushion the bumps.
 And Keke was not afraid of anything.
 With a huge flat-spot just before on the straight and requiring massive braking as the tarmac falls away, Mirabeau is one of the few overtaking opportunities on the circuit.
 Its challenge is illustrated by Lewis Hamilton’s ill-fated qualifying session in 2009, where he put his McLaren squarely into the Armco and out of contention for pole, as well as Rubens Barrichello’s pass on Michael Schumacher in the 2011 season.
 If you’ve ever tried to take on Mirabeau in a realistic F1 racing Sim, you know what we mean.

 S do Senna